elix/elix.org/content/AttributeMarshallingMixin.md

 * `attributeChangedCallback` implementation that maps attribute changes to property changes.
 * `observedAttributes` implementation that, by default, indicates the component wants to receive attribute change notifications for all attributes corresponding to the component's custom properties.

-This mixin's function is so common that it is included in the Elix base class [ElementBase](./ElementBase).
+This mixin's function is so common that it is included in the Elix base class [ElementBase](ElementBase).

+## Usage

+    import AttributeMarshallingMixin from 'elix/src/AttributeMarshallingMixin.js';

+    class MyElement extends AttributeMarshallingMixin(HTMLElement) {}

-## Example
+### Example

-This sample component defines a custom property:
+This sample component defines a custom `fooBar` property, then exposes it as a "foo-bar" attribute:

     const fooBarSymbol = Symbol('fooBar');